Matt Vierling Preview, Player Props: Tigers vs. Royals

 Matt Vierling vs. Royals Preview, Player Prop Bets - September 28

-Matt Vierling -- with an on-base percentage of .262 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Kansas City Royals, with Cole Ragans on the mound, on September 28 at 1:10 PM ET.
+The Detroit Tigers, including Matt Vierling (.162 batting average in his past 10 games), battle starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Royals.
+He had a hitless performance in his last game (0-for-4) against the Royals.

 Sportsbook Promo Codes